1 Bugs Bunny

 24 Indiana Jones

-Dr. Henry Walton "Indiana" Jones, Jr., often shortened to "Indy", is the title character of the Indiana Jones franchise.
+Dr. Henry Walton "Indiana" Jones, Jr., often shortened to "Indy", is the titular character of the Indiana Jones franchise.
+Created by George Lucas, Indiana Jones is an archeologist adventurer.
+His signature fedora and whip have become fixtures in popular culture.
+Indiana Jones is portrayed by Harrison ...read more.

 Legolas is a character in J. R. R. Tolkien's legendarium.
 He is a Sindarin Elf of the Woodland Realm and one of nine members of the Fellowship of the Ring.
 He has been portrayed by Orlando Bloom in the live action movies.